iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 ## Sounds
 **!IMPORTANT!
 This section is important!**

 Sounds in Game Maker 8.2 are slightly different than in other Game Maker versions.
-They operate on built-in Game Maker 8.2 Sound extension, which allows things like lazy-load sounds, sound encryption, effects, and many other things.
-But you cannot use the legacy Game Maker Sound system:
+To play sounds, instead of using Game Maker's built-in sound system, you'd use Game Maker 8.2 Sound extension (which is built-in into Game Maker 8.2 itself, so you don't have to explicitly install it or anything), which allows things like load sounds from files, sound encryption, effects, and many other things.
+But you cannot use the legacy Game Maker Sound system.

 ![](img/03_sound_no.png)

 ### Adding Sounds
-In renex engine you add sounds to your project by putting the sound into respective folder (must have either `.mp3`, `.ogg`, `.wav` for sounds, put them into `data/sounds`, and either `.ogg`, `.mp3`, `.mod`, `.s3m` for music, put them into `data/music`).
+In renex engine you add sounds to your project by putting the sound into respective folder:
+* sounds: `data/sounds` - allowed file extensions: `.mp3`, `.ogg`, `.wav`
+* music: `data/music` - allowed file extensions `.ogg`, `.mp3`, `.mod`, `.s3m`

 ![](img/03_sound_folder.png)